tcardona/PSEG-Alexa-Project/ControllingScreens/README.md

 ### IOT Push
 One feature of the [AWS IOT](https://aws.amazon.com/iot/) (Internet of Things) service the ability to send data to a device.
 An Alexa Skill developer can make calls from Lambda to update the state of IOT-connected devices.

+### IOT MQTT Client
+Devices with visual displays can be configured to receive messages from Alexa Skills.
+An effective way to accomplish this is to configure the device to act as an IOT Device, using MQTT client code.
+Virtual devices, even those behind a firewall, can then start up and establish a web-socket connection to the IOT MQTT network.
+An Alexa skill that calls IOT to update the device state will generate an update message within the running client.
+The client developer can then use this data to update the screen.

-### Web
+#### Web
 Web applications that use javascript can load the AWS SDK into the browser, and directly call AWS services.
-A web app can register itself as an IOT Device, and be directly updated from Alexa skill code that calls the AWS IOT *update device shadow* function.
-In this way, web applications can provide a rich visual experience to compliment the voice user interface of an Alexa skill.
+So-called *single page web apps* can receive and process, and format data from an Alexa skill into visual elements on the browser.
+The user may see a menu of options, or a history of previous intents, when watching a web app that is synchronized with an Alexa skill.

-### Mobile
+#### Mobile

-### VR
+#### VR